gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*We spent four years together,
-Saknus and I,
-learning to wrestle.
+*Saknus and I spent four years together learning how to wrestle.
-We trapped small birds and fieldmice, then used their bones to command their little spirits before setting them free.
+We trapped small birds and fieldmice, then used their bones to command their spirits to do small tricks before setting them free.
-Once I persuaded my brother to trap a lynx for us.
+One time I persuaded my brother to trap a lynx for us.
-We called its spirit back to do small magics for several days until my mother found out.
+We called its spirit back again and again until my mother found out.
-She beat me for my impudence,
+She beat me for it,
 but his only punishment was a week without lessons.*

-*At night Saknus told us stories, laughing at his mistakes as he learned our language.
-He told us of his home in the south, of ships and kings and libraries, of cities filled with so many people that no one knew all their names.*
+*At night Saknus told us stories of his home in the south, of ships and kings and libraries and cities with so many people that no one knew all their names.
+He laughed at his own mistakes as he learned our language, but brushed off questions about his family or his past.*

-My grandfather often grumbled that there was no point teaching him how to wrestle if he had no ancestors, but my mother ignored him.
+*My grandfather sometimes grumbled that there was no point teaching someone with no ancestors how to wrestle, but my mother ignored him.
-Other shamans came to visit her and talk to her strange pupil, and from each of them I think Saknus learned a little more.*
+His presence added to our family's prestige---other shamans came to meet her strange pupil, and from each of them I think Saknus learned a little more.*

-*"To work strong magics a shaman must have help from strong spirits.
+*"A shaman must have help from strong spirits to work strong magic.
-Our ancestors are angry when they are called back from the Summer Lands and must be beaten before they will obey.
+Our ancestors are angry when we call them back from the Summer Lands and must be made to obey us.
 Only in this way can magic be done."
 Saknus smiled when my mother said this, as though at some joke only he had heard.*

-*"Can you only call ancestors back to wrestle?" he asked.*
+*"Can you only call your own ancestors back?" he asked.*

-*"Yes," my mother replied.
+*"Yes," my mother replied,
-It was true.
+and it was true.
-I had tried,
-when other shamans visited,
-to reach their ancestors through their necklaces-of-bones, but I never could.*
+I had tried to reach other shamans' ancestors through their necklaces-of-bones, but I never could.*

-*When my grandfather died we fasted for two days, then cut off his thumbs and burned his body.
+*When my grandfather went to the Summer Lands we fasted for two days, then cut off his thumbs and burned his body.
 My mother emptied the stew-pot and boiled the thumbs until the meat fell from them.*

 *She took the bones and went away from camp.
-"She is wrestling his spirit,"
-I told Saknus,
-proud of knowing something for once that he did not.
+"A spirit fights hardest the first time it is called back," I told Saknus, proud of knowing something that for once he did not.
-"Once she has defeated him,
+"Once he submits,
 she will put his bones on her necklace."*

-*"There are a great many bones on that necklace," he observed, his eyes on the horizon.*
+*"It already has a great many," he observed.

-*"There are twenty-two," I told him proudly.
+*"Twenty-two," I told him proudly.
 "Every summer my mother makes a magic to tie her spirit to her own bones so that after she dies I can call her back and wrestle her.
-Every shaman does this
+Every shaman does this for the sake of those who come after.
-so that their children and theirs will have magic.
-If a shaman sees many summers and does this many times their grandchildren's grandchildren might still be able to call on them."*
+If a shaman sees many summers and does this many times their grandchildren's grandchildren might still be able to call them."*

 *The southerner turned his hands palms up in a gesture of thanks.
 "I am grateful as always for your lessons."*